General

 What is the application deadline?
 Can I apply after the deadline?

 The application is open.
-The deadline for the application and all supporting materials, such as score reports and letters of recommendation, was January 6, 2025.
+The deadline for the application and all supporting materials, such as score reports and letters of recommendation, is January 6, 2025.
 You may not apply after the deadline. -

 Do you have rolling admissions?
 Are all applications considered together?